Michal-Surmacz/AI_Agents/README.md

-# AI Chat Agent with Enhanced Functionality
+# ReAct Agent with Chat

 This script sets up a chat-based AI agent using LangChain, which integrates several functionalities including search, time retrieval, and note-taking.
 It utilizes a structured chat agent approach to enhance interaction with users.